 9. What Requirements Apply to User Content?

 User Content.
 You are responsible for your User Content.
-You need to make sure that it has not been copied or changed from somebody else without their permission.
+By submitting or generating User Content using the Services, you represent and warrant that you have obtained all rights, permissions, and consents necessary to use such User Content.
 If you post something that concerns us, we may contact the authorities – such as the police or social services.
-If you use the Site and Services as a student in a school using the Stride Tutoring Services, you will not post any User Content that violates your school’s code of conduct.
+If you use the Site and Services as a student in a school using the Stride Tutoring Services, you will not post any User Content that violates your school’s policies, guidelines, or procedures.